The Temple of Elemental Evil (video game): Development

 The Temple of Elemental Evil was intended as re-creation of the classic Dungeons & Dragons module of the same name.
 The publisher was Atari, who then held the interactive rights to the Dungeons & Dragons franchise.
 Its developer was Troika Games, who began the project on February 1, 2002, with a development team of 14 people.
-The game was first announced on January 9, 2003, under the title Greyhawk: The Temple of Elemental Evil.
+The game was first announced in January 2003, under the title Greyhawk: The Temple of Elemental Evil.
 It was developed with an enhanced version of the Arcanum: Of Steamworks and Magick Obscura game engine.

 Originally the designers intended to use the Dungeons & Dragons 3.0 edition rule set, but decided in mid-development to use the 3.5 edition rule set instead.
-In order to complete this adaptation, Atari gave Troika an additional two months of development time, extending their deadline to August 1.
-However, the game was not completed until August 30.
+In order to complete this adaptation, Atari gave Troika an additional two months of development time, extending their deadline to August 1, but the game was not completed until August 30.
 Some of the reasons for this included the need for extensive testing and the creation of unique play experiences for characters of different alignments.
 The game went gold on September 4, 2003, 19 days before it was originally intended to be shipped.